MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 ## Output entities

-Some output entities from audience insights are available as tables in Dataverse.
+Some output entities from Customer Insights are available as tables in Dataverse.
 The sections below describe the expected schema of these tables.

 - [CustomerProfile](#customerprofile)
 - [AlternateKey](#alternatekey)